 6. Rigid and flexible underlay as per Table 23 and Clauses 9.1.5 to 9.1.7 E2/AS1 or proprietary approved alternative

-7. The weatherboard system relies on the joinery meeting the requirements of NZS
+7. The weatherboard system relies on the joinery meeting the requirements of NZS 4211 for the relevant building wind zone or wind pressure

-8. For Structurtal Cavity battens Cladding must have MIN 30mm penetration into cavity battens min.
+8. For Structural Cavity battens, fixings must have a minimum of 30mm screw